• Home

 Creating, Editing and Deleting Terms

-Take special caution when editing categories that are fixed, see the Use on Landing Pages section above.
-Always check that the edits you make have the desired result on the relevant Landing page.
+Always check that the edits you make have the desired result on the relevant Landing pages.

 A link to manage Category Terms, and details about how the category is used on your site, can be found on the Dashboard.